 Yes, you can waterproof a backpack.
 But it’s not always that easy depending upon the design of your pack.
 We share the details of exactly how to waterproof a backpack in this article.
-However keep in mind that you loose the breathability of your backpack’s fabric when you apply treatments to it.
+However, keep in mind that you lose the breathability of your backpack’s fabric when you apply treatments to it.

 What size backpack rain cover do you need?

 It’s important to know that the size of your backpack rain cover is dependent upon both the size of your backpack as well as how much extra gear you carry on the outside.
 Covers are rated by liters, the same as your pack.
 If you don’t have extra gear attached to the outside, it’s easy… just match the liter size.